Alcohol

 I don't say I'll never drink again, but if I do it will be a mindful decision based on self-knowledge.”

-Rose has featured in the following sober magazines where she shared more about her story.
+Rose has featured in the following magazine where she shared more about her story.

 Low No Drinker magazine